 [ii] Zenner, C., Herrnleben-Kurz, S., & Walach, H. (2014).
 Mindfulness-based interventions in schools—a systematic review and meta-analysis.
 Frontiers in Psychology, doi: 10.3389/fpsyg.2014.00603

-[iii] In order to give an estimate of effect size (the real-world difference that the intervention made), the value for Hedge’s g is given- for this measure, 0.2 is defined as a small effect, 0.5 as a medium effect and 0.8 as a large effect.
+[vi] Estimates of effect size give an indication of the real-world difference that the intervention made.
+Here, the value for Cohen’s dis given; for this measure, 0.2 is defined as a small effect, 0.5 as a medium effect and 0.8 as a large effect.
+A value less than 0.2 indicates that the overall effect was negligible.